auth0/docs/articles/multifactor-authentication/index.md

 * Time of day, day of the week.
 * Change in the location or device used to login.

-Custom provider allows you to integrate **any** multi-factor provider through Auth0's extensibility.
+Custom provider allows you to integrate **any** multifactor provider through Auth0's extensibility.

 ## Google Authenticator